Sight Pusher FAQ

 Got questions about our tool?
 Hopefully you will find your answers here.
-If you have a question not featured here, please send us an email to firstname.lastname@example.org
+If you have a question not featured here, please email us to email@example.com

 Q: Can your tool be used to do sight installations?

-Q: I own a Gen 2 tool, can I upgrade it with Gen 3 components as to be able to change my sights?
+Q: I own a Gen 3 tool, can I use Gen 4 components?

 Q: Why does your tool have welded nuts?
 Isn't it easier to tap the holes instead?

-A: Our patent pending welded nut constructions allows for a more efficient production, a reduction of waste material and the solution of many technical problems.
+A: Our patented welded nut constructions allows for a more efficient production, a reduction of waste material and the solution of many technical problems.
 It may not be the prettiest solution, but it allows us to offer you a tool that actually works at a competitive price.

 Q: Why the thread of the screw from the middle is so coarse?
 Couldn't you have made this thread finer?